pedrojmendoza/geofencing-workshop/creating_webapp.md

 npm install react-leaflet-draw react-leaflet leaflet-draw leaflet
 ```

-When working on the *Connect frontend to API* sectiono, instead of the instructions on the tutorial, modify the **src/App.js** file and replace its contents with the below code:
+When working on the *Connect frontend to API* section, instead of the instructions on the tutorial, modify the **src/App.js** file and replace its contents with the below code:

 ```
 /* src/App.js */